-It can take around 3 weeks for HMRC to process your application.
+It can take around 3 weeks to register for VAT online.
 During that time, you should start keeping records, accounting for VAT, and retaining all relevant invoices and receipts.

 If it’s within your budget, it may be beneficial to appoint an accountant to prepare and submit VAT returns and handle VAT affairs on your behalf.

 VAT payments must be made to HMRC electronically.
 The deadline for paying VAT is usually the same as the deadline for filing your VAT Return.